 - They are a U.S. citizen, non-citizen national, or qualified alien;

-- They register with FEMA for assistance
+- They complete a valid application with FEMA for disaster assistance;

-- They pass identify verification
+- They pass identity verification;

 - Their pre-disaster primary residence is located in a geographic area that is designated for TSA;